mtiller/ModelicaBook/text/source/components/architectures/sensor_comparison.rst

 .. todo:: the purple box is showing as magenta

-All the components within the purple box represent the plant model.
+All the components within the magenta box represent the plant model.
 In this case, it is a simple rotational system involving two rotating inertias connected via a spring and a damper.
 One of the inertias is connected to a rotational ground by an additional damper.
 The green box identifies the sensor in the system.
 The sensor is used to measure the speed of one of the rotating shafts.
-Similarly, the purple box identifies the actuator.
+Similarly, the magenta box identifies the actuator.
 The actuator applies a torque to the other shaft (the one whose speed is not measured).
 Finally, all the components in the blue box represent the control system, which tries to keep the measured speed as close as possible to the setpoint